JulienOrain/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ## Relationships

-Entities at Reliably all have the ability to be related to other entities based on the labels that define those entites.
+Entities at Reliably all have the ability to be related to other entities based on the labels that define those entities.
 As  however, entity relationships at Reliably are always calculated at runtime - we don't require certain things to relate to other things, we allow the user to define a relationship at any point, and then we use that relationship accordingly.

 ### Labels & Relationships

 A relationship is defined as a collection of labels that one entity is interested in, that may belong to 0 or many other entities.

-Since this relationship is 'loosely enforced' we evalutate it at runtime whenever we trigger behaviour that may need to understand a relationship graph (a good example of this is when the Slack connector is required to send a message to you when an objective you are 'related to' on changes).
+Since this relationship is 'loosely enforced' we evaluate it at runtime whenever we trigger behaviour that may need to understand a relationship graph (a good example of this is when the Slack connector is required to send a message to you when an objective you are 'related to' on changes).

 #### Relationship rules